Cosmic Shear as a Probe of Galaxy Formation Physics: Conclusions

 We have performed forecasts for the application of this method to a variety of surveys, ranging from those that have already been completed (the Dark Energy Survey Science Verification run) to Stage III (DES Y5, HSC) and Stage IV (WFIRST, LSST, Euclid) surveys.
 We have used the OWLS simulation suite, composed of nine different implementations of baryonic effects plus a reference dark matter-only run, to test how the (model-independent) output of the method translates into constraints on a range of specific models.

 We find that surveys operating now and planned in the near future have significant power to constrain the impact of galaxy formation on the matter power spectrum, with the potential to strongly constrain or rule out a majority of the models considered here.
-(Indeed, in~\citealt{2015MNRAS.450.1212H}, mild constraints were already obtained from CFHTLenS data, although using a different method than what we present here.)
-We emphasize that cosmic shear is a very clean signal to model: the connection between the observed correlations of galaxy shapes and the underlying matter clustering is completely determined by a weak-field calculation in general relativity, and does entail any of the astrophysical calibration or selection issues involved in many other probes of galaxy formation physics.
+(Indeed, in~\citealt{2015MNRAS.450.1212H}, constraints were already obtained from CFHTLenS data, with similar signal-to-noise to the DES SV curve in Fig.~\ref{fig:sigma_aowls_absolute_xi_thmin0p5}, although using a different method than what we present here.)
+We emphasize that cosmic shear is a very clean signal to model: the connection between the observed correlations of galaxy shapes and the underlying matter clustering is completely determined by a weak-field calculation in general relativity, and does not entail any of the astrophysical calibration or selection issues involved in many other probes of galaxy formation physics.

 Our main results may be summarized as follows: \begin{itemize} \item For all surveys we consider, we find that 90\% of the constraining power with respect to baryonic effects on the matter power spectrum is encapsulated in no more than nine PCs, implying a likelihood analysis that makes use of this PCA method would need to add no more than nine additional parameters. \item From these nine PCs, one can define a figure of merit as the reciprocal of the geometric mean of the expected one-sigma constraints on the corresponding amplitudes.
 By comparing this figure of merit for different surveys, we find that the constraints from Stage III surveys will improve on those from currently available shear measurements by roughly an order of magnitude, while Stage IV surveys will provide further improvements of a factor of a few.
 We argue that it is chiefly the number of galaxies with measured shapes that drives this improvement. \item We find that the ultimate power of our method to constrain baryonic effects depends strongly on the minimum scale $\theta_{\rm min}$ at which measurements of the shear correlation functions $\xi_\pm$ can be used.
 In particular, if $\theta_{\rm min}$ can be pushed down to less than one arcminute, Stage III surveys should be able to rule out (at more than five-sigma confidence) the majority of the baryonic models we consider.
 We reach this conclusion after marginalizing over uncertainties in neutrino mass, photometric redshift distributions, shear calibration, and theoretical modeling of the power spectrum. \end{itemize}